jooray/plex-playlistplay/README.md

 plex-playlistplay
 =================

+*NOTE* This is currently disfunctional.
+I don't know why it always returns 406 Not Acceptable for the play command and since there is no documentation, I am just forgetting this one for now.
+Any pull requests welcome.

 If you use [Plex](http://www.plex.tv/), this tool allows you to play a selected playlist from Plex server to a given (named) Plex client.

 I use this to automatically play some nice morning music when I wake up.